LisaHJung/Part-3-Running-full-text-queries-and-combined-queries-with-Elasticsearch-and-Kibana/README.md

 ```
 Expected response from Elasticsearch:

 You will get 45 hits.
-All documents will contain "Michelle Obama in the headline" field and "POLITICS" in the category field.
+All documents will contain "Michelle Obama" in the headline field and "POLITICS" in the category field.
 ![image](https://user-images.githubusercontent.com/60980933/108631596-cbff8800-7427-11eb-9ac0-2f172075f9ed.png)

 #### The must_not clause
-The must_not clause defines queries(criteria) a document MUST NOT meet to be included in the search results.
+The `must_not` clause defines queries(criteria) a document MUST NOT match to be included in the search results.

-The must_not clause only focuses on whether the document does(yes) or does not(no) match queries that would disqualify them from being included in the search results.
+The `must_not` clause only focuses on whether the document does(yes) or does not(no) match queries that would disqualify them from being included in the search results.
 In Elasticsearch, any query that determines whether the document matches the query in a yes or no fashion, scoring is skipped.

 Syntax:
 ```